sgchun/nps/README.md

    Rscript npsR/nps_reweight.R testdata/Test1/npsdat/
    ```

-7. **Evaluate the accuracy of trained prediction model in a validation cohort.** First, NPS calculates polygenic risk scores for each individual in validation cohort chromosome by chromosome.
-Use `nps_score.dosage.job` if genotype files are prepared in the dosage format.
-For Oxford bgen genotype files, use `nps_score.bgen.job`.
-The command arguments are:
+7. **Evaluate the accuracy of trained prediction model in a validation cohort.** First, NPS calculates polygenic risk scores for each individual in the validation cohort chromosome by chromosome.
+Use `nps_score.dosage.job` if genotype files are prepared in the dosage format (test set #1 and #2).
+If the validation cohort is prepared in Oxford bgen format, use `nps_score.bgen.job` instead.
+To use nps_score.bgen.job, [qctool version 2](https://www.well.ox.ac.uk/~gav/qctool_v2/) is required. nps_score.bgen.job calculates polygenic scores by running `qctool -risk-score`, and this requires that the SNP IDs are identical between training and validation genotype files.
+If needed, the SNP IDs of bgen files can be updated by running the `qctool -map-id-data` command.

+The command arguments for nps_score.dosage.job and nps_score.bgen.job are:
     * (1) NPS data directory: `testdata/Test1/npsdat`
     * (2) directory where validation cohort genotype files are: `testdata/Test1`
     * (3) *DatasetID* for validation genotypes files: `Test1.val`